kubeflow/website/content/docs/other-guides/accessing-uis.md

 ## Using kubectl and port-forwarding

-If you're not using a GCP deployment or if you haven't yet set up your Kubeflow endpoint, you can access Kubeflow via `kubectl` and port-forwarding as follows:
+You can access Kubeflow via `kubectl` and port-forwarding as follows:

 1. Install `kubectl` if you haven't already done so: